Business and Management Systems

 Minors

-You must see the department advisor and complete a minor application before beginning your minor.
+You must see your academic advisor and complete a minor application.
 Requirements change over time.
 You will be held to the requirements in force at the time you apply for the minor.
 Postponing your application for the minor may result in you having to take additional courses to complete the minor.
 At least six (6) hours of the minor course work must be taken in residence at Missouri S&T.

 Minor in Artificial Intelligence and Machine Learning in Business